 - Wash potato strips with water to remove their starch, which helps to make crispy pakora.

-- Use very less or required amount of flour to bind the pakora mixture.
+- Use very less than or the required amount of flour to bind the pakora mixture.

 Please do visit my other related recipe collection like